Erdogan Hints Turkey May Ratify Finland's NATO Membership - ExBulletin

 Erdogan Hints Turkey May Ratify Finland’s NATO Membership

-ANKARA, Turkey (AP) Turkish President Recep Tayyip Erdogan suggested on Wednesday that his country may soon ratify Finland’s request to join NATO, leaving the country open join the military alliance separately from Sweden.
+Turkish President Recep Tayyip Erdogan hinted on Wednesday that his country may soon ratify Finland’s application for NATO membership, leaving the country open to joining the military alliance separately from Sweden.

-alarmed by Russian invasion of Ukraine a year ago, Finland and Sweden abandoned decades of non-alignment and jointly applied to join the Western alliance.
-NATO needs the unanimous approval of its current 30 members to expand, and Turkey and Hungary have so far not ratified the adhesion of the Nordic neighbours.

-The Turkish government accuses Sweden of being overly lenient towards groups he considers terrorist organizationsincluding Kurdish groups, and said it had fewer problems with Finland.
+The Turkish government accuses Sweden of being too lenient towards groups it considers terrorist organizations and existential threats, including Kurdish groups.
+Ankara, however, said it had fewer problems with Finland’s membership.

-Finnish President Sauli Niinisto is due to meet Erdogan on Friday in Istanbul.
-Asked by reporters if the Turkish parliament could ratify Finland’s membership after that, Erdogan replied: God willing, if it’s for the best.

 Whatever the process, the process will work.
 We will do our part.
 We will keep our promise.
 We will meet the president on Friday and fulfill the promise we made, he said.